Pet Insurance in 2026 Is It Worth the Investment

 Ask yourself:

-If you’re someone who budgets carefully for pet expenses (like setting aside money each month for treats, grooming, or a dog subscription box), self insuring might work.
+If you’re someone who budgets carefully for pet expenses (like setting aside money each month for treats, grooming, or a dog best dog subscription boxes), self insuring might work.
 But for most, the peace of mind is worth the premium.

 If a full coverage plan doesn’t fit your needs, these options might: